Menopause Gut Health and the Natural Remedies That Support Microbiome Balance

 6. Passionflower Extract (Passiflora incarnata)

-Passionflower promotes relaxation and improves sleep quality, with antioxidant and anti-inflammatory effects that enhance microbiome health.
+Passionflower promotes relaxation and supports the microbiome and sleep connection through antioxidant and anti-inflammatory effects that may help overall microbiome health.
 Especially helpful for women interested in natural sleep aids for menopause.

 7. Grape Seed Extract (Vitis vinifera)